graalvm/vscode-extensions/graalvm/index.md

 ![VisualVM and VS Code Integration](images/vscode_visualvm.png)

-Check the [dedicated guide](visualvm-integration.md) how to start VisualVM from within the VS Code and learn about available launch configurations.
+Check the [dedicated guide](visualvm-integration.md) how to start VisualVM from within VS Code and learn about available launch configurations.

 ## Micronaut Support